JetBrains/KEEP/proposals/collection-literals.md

     It creates a small hussle of `listOf` to `emptyList` back and forth replacement.
     It's by no means a big problem, but it is just a small annoyance, which is nice to see to be resolved by the introduction of collection literals.

-The feature doesn't bring a lot of value to the existing users, and primarily targets newcomers.
+The feature brings more value to newcomers rather than to experienced Kotlin users, and should target the newcomers primarily.

 Since the biggest feature value is "aesthetics", "egonomics" and "readability", all of which are hard to measure and subjective, it makes sense to see "before/after" code examples to feel the feature better: